UMN-GDC/GDCGenomicsQC/README.md

 We separate the samples into individual plink files based on their most probable posterior ancestries dtermined in Module 7: rfmix.

-### Subpopulation QC
+### Module 11: Subpopulation QC

-We can also provide individual QC steps stratified by population.
+We also provide individual QC steps stratified by population.

 ## Optional Pipeline Output